-The condition of $e(1) - e(0) = 1$ means that everybody is a complier, and hence there is essentially no difference between $T_i$ and $Z_i$; so, $T_i$ is observed and essentially randomized.
+The condition of $e(1) - e(0) = 1$ means that everybody is a complier, and hence there is essentially no difference between $T_i$ and $Z_i$; thus, the sharp design is equivalent to a situation where $T_i$ is observed and randomized.
 However, this is rather an exceptional situation in social sciences.
-The key identification question should be how far we can go when the design is not sharp (i.e.\ not everybody is a complier).
+The key identification question should be how far we can go when the design is not sharp (i.e.,\ not everybody is a complier).
 We answer this question in the following subsection.